 Matsuzaki checking pots from a recently finished wood firing

 This duality between precision and imprecision, chaos and order, lies at the heart of wabi-sabi.
 Wabi-sabi, until recently the prevailing aesthetic in traditional Japanese culture, is a philosophy of imperfection and impermanence.
 It takes solace in decay and obfuscation; in the degeneration of all things into nothingness and the genesis of life.
-Like Matsuzaki’s pots, it is enigmatic, idiosyncratic; more potent in the not knowing.
+Like Matsuzaki’s pots, it is enigmatic, idiosyncratic: more potent in the not knowing.

 This yohen dish, with its dark, whirling motion, is the embodiment of the wabi-sabi aesthetic.
 It speaks the wabi-sabi decorative language of discolouration, cracking, splashing, splitting and mottling.
 Between the shino brushed thick over a thin, silvered veil of slip and the oily pools of molten ash glass, it bears the earthly colours of rain, mud and smoke.
-It seems as if a koi pond frozen in time, the fat, milky-white fish drifting through the murky waters; an archetypal wabi-sabi metaphor.
+It seems as if a koi pond frozen in time, the fat, milk-white fish drifting through the murky waters; an archetypal wabi-sabi metaphor.

 Like wabi-sabi, Matsuzaki’s work loses something in the analysis, is nullified in the explanation.
 It prefers the discrete comfort of shadows, the realm of the inexpressible where chemistry remains alchemy: where clay, silica, feldspar, and wood ash become swirling koi.